 The blunt truth about them?
 They are cheap, and I mean dirt cheap.
 This is one of the core goals of serverless.
 To limit operational costs.
 Azure functions are a key component for achieving this.
 It’s best to check updated pricing here.
 But as of the writing of this article, you get 1 million requests and 400 000 GB of resource consumption per month for free.
 In the premium plan, you pay a little over 16 euro CENTS per million executions!

-It’s not all sunshine and rainbows.
-There are some limitations, but there are also ways to overcome them like the maximum duration of a function.
+However, it’s not all sunshine and rainbows.
+There are some limitations, but there are ways to overcome them.
+One of these limitations is the maximum duration of a function.
 Generally, you should code your solution in such a way that it’s fast (aim for under a second execution).
 If there is something your function has to wait for, as an external API, you can use async-await keywords which will remember the local state of variables up to a point of await keyword.
 Next, the runtime will offload your function execution context until a signal is received from the external API at which point it will spin up a new context for your function and continue where it has left off.
 In the azure ecosystem, functions can be triggered by a lot of different things via build-in or custom build bindings.

 They are baked into the serverless architecture.
 Since functions do not even get instantiated until there is something to do – they do not expose any endpoints we can reach them at.
 Instead, a concept of a trigger exists and is supported by many of existing azure components like databases, event hubs and WebHooks.
 One of many scenarios you could configure with them could be: setting up a WebHook trigger, so that whenever we call some URL – our function gets instantiated and serve the request according to our logic.
 They can also be defineddeclaratively by decorating function with an attribute like so: